Deep Anomaly Detection for Active Attacks on the Receiver in Quantum Key Distribution: Introduction

 These limitations highlight the need for a more general defense capability against a wide range of attack strategies, while still minimizing changes to existing infrastructures.
 To address this challenge, this work proposes an intelligent countermeasure for QKD systems based on machine learning—an anomaly detection (AD).
 In particular, we employ Deep Support Vector Data Description (Deep SVDD)~\cite{pmlr-v80-ruff18a}, a one-class classification algorithm, to achieve real-time monitoring of QKD systems and ensure their operation in a secure environment.
 Our AD model is trained under unsupervised conditions, which greatly simplifies dataset preparation.
 For instance, in our experiment, the parameters from the calibration and post-processing stages can be directly extracted during the secure operation of the QKD system to construct the training dataset.
 We constructed a test set by combining QKD system parameters obtained under both secure conditions and under attacks (specifically, the calibration attack~\cite{PhysRevLett.107.110501} and the muted attack~\cite{su2025mutedattackhighspeedquantum}) in a 1:1 ratio.
 Experimental results demonstrate that Deep SVDD achieves an area under the receiver operating characteristic curve (AUC) exceeding 99\%.
 This indicates that the AD model can effectively detect anomalies using only QKD system parameters.

-Our AD model achieves anomaly detection solely by analyzing parameters generated during system operation, requiring no additional physical hardware.
-This not only reduces implementation cost, but also avoids introducing new side channels.
-Thus, the AD model is particularly well-suited for deployment in existing QKD systems, as it imposes no changes to the underlying protocol or hardware.
-Furthermore, unlike multi-class classification approaches~\cite{refId0}, which attempt to distinguish between specific attack types, our one-class AD model is designed to flag any behavior that causes deviations in system parameters, regardless of the attack's nature.
-This enables the model could be able to detect even previously unknown or unmodeled attack strategies, enhancing the robustness and security performance of QKD system.
+With the advantages of machine learning, our AD model not only reduces implementation costs but also avoids introducing new side channels.
+Meanwhile, the data construction, training, and testing of the machine learning model can be performed in parallel with key distribution, ensuring that the operation of QKD system is not affected~\cite{Lu:19,PhysRevA.105.042411,Xu2024,refId0}.
+However, unlike multi-class classification approaches~\cite{PhysRevA.105.042411,Xu2024,refId0}, which attempt to distinguish between specific attack types, our one-class AD model is designed to flag any behavior that causes deviations in system parameters, regardless of the attack's nature.
+This enables the model could be able to detect even previously unknown or unmodeled active attack strategies, enhancing the robustness and security performance of QKD system.
 Importantly, our experimental results show that the anomaly detection performance of the AD model depends on the richness of the training dataset.
 By feeding the model with more diverse and representative training data, the underlying neural network can learn a broader range of system behavior patterns, thereby enhancing its anomaly detection capability.
 Overall, our approach offers advantages in generality, simplicity, low cost, and high accuracy, paving the way for more robust and scalable QKD system security in future deployments.

 The paper is structured as follows.
 Section~\ref{sec:Method} introduces the construction of AD model, including the neural network architecture and dataset preparation.
 Section~\ref{sec:Result} presents the training process and testing results of the model.
-In Sec.~\ref{sec:Discussion}, we provide a comparative analysis between our AD approach and traditional countermeasure strategies, as well as with machine-learning-based multi-class classification models.
+In Sec.~\ref{sec:Discussion}, we compare the AD model with other countermeasures and discuss the AD model’s application scenarios and limitations.
 Finally, Sec.~\ref{sec:Conclusion} concludes the study.